spectrocloud/spectromate/README.md

 SpectroMate is an API server with extended functionality designed for Slack integration in the form of a bot.
 You can use SpectroMate to handle [slash commands](https://api.slack.com/interactivity/slash-commands), and [message actions](https://api.slack.com/reference/interaction-payloads).
 You can also use SpectroMate to handle non-slack-related events by creating API endpoints for other purposes.

-SpectroMate is designed for deployment in [Palette](https://console.spectrocloud.com) using the Palette Dev Engine (PDE).
-Palette PDE simplifies the deployment and management of SpectroMate.
+SpectroMate is designed for deployment in [Palette](https://console.spectrocloud.com) using the Palette Dev Engine (PDE) platform.
+Palette's PDE simplifies the deployment and management of SpectroMate.
+You can deploy SpectroMate into Palette and use the [free-tier resources](https://docs.spectrocloud.com/getting-started/palette-freemium).

 ---